-You can sit an examination at any EASA Part-147 accredited centre.
+You can sit an examination at any CAA Part-147 accredited centre.

 Anyone can sit a Part-66 examination, by applying in the normal way.

 Details are given in the examination briefing document on the examinations page.

 Yes, you receive an individual certificate for each module you pass.